“BIRTH OF PHARAOH” CHAPTER 4

 The Pharaoh, from the stage, responds, “Skin is sensitive to light.
 But he doesn’t care.
 Do you really care?
 Because I don’t believe you.
 You sound scared.”

-Skin states to them, “Skin is happy.
+Skin is unfazed.
+He states to them, “Skin is happy.
 I’m supposed to be part of something glorious.
 Are you?”

 “That’s the last straw!”
 Thamy has a hammer.
 He starts a strong walk towards Skin.

 Boxe isn’t sure.
 He watches Thamy, then calls out to him, “Don’t kill this beast.
 He’s harmless, I’m guessing!
-We need him to collect up the other ones of his kind!”
+We need him to collect up the other ones.
+They should answer better one of their kind!”

-Thamy is standing in front of Skin, looking up at him.
-The hammer in one hand and his fist slamming into his side.
+Thamy is standing in front of Skin’s throne, looking up at him.
+The hammer is held raised in one hand.
+His fist is slamming into his side with anger.
 He’s lost everything he had.
 His dreams for life were stolen without warning.
+This person, Skin, is supposed to matter but his life is done, so far as Thamy is concerned.

 “I am an Innocent,” Skin responds Then, without warning he flicks a meal of flesh from his own leg and sucks on his own blood.